ankatus/dungeon-crawler/README.md

 Windows: Unzip and execute.
 (DungeonCrawler.exe)
 Linux: Extract, give execute rights and execute (`./DungeonCrawler`).
 (Full screen mode might not work correctly if you don't have 16:9 monitor aspect ratio)
 (Tested on Windows 10 and Ubuntu 16.04)
+(IMPORTANT: A virtual machine hosted in VirtualBox will most likely not be able to run this game, as the game requires OpenGL 3.0 which is not supported by VirtualBox)